dna-seq/just-dna-seq/docs/source/filters.rst

 Filtering by Genes
 ------------------

-Switch to **Genes** section and enter any particular gene names, one per line.
+Switch to the **Genes** section and enter any particular gene names, one per line.
 Also you can load them from a file by clicking **Browse...**

 .. image:: filter-genes.png
   :alt: Filtering by genes